Lecture 5

 objects = models.Manager() # default

-published = PublishedManager() # custom
+published = PublishedManager() # Post.published.all() → only published

 QuerySets — Lazy Evaluation